Evers names Obama official to head Wisconsin health agency

-Gov.-elect Tony Evers is naming a former Obama administration official to head the Wisconsin Department of Health Services.
+Gov.-elect Tony Evers on Thursday named a former Obama administration official who worked on implementing the federal health care law to head the Wisconsin Department of Health Services.

-Evers' transition team said Thursday that Andrea Palm is his pick to serve as secretary of the department with a $12 billion annual budget that oversees the state's Medicaid and other public benefits programs.
+Evers' transition team announced that Andrea Palm will lead the state agency with a $12 billion annual budget that oversees Wisconsin's Badger Care Plus Medicaid program, SeniorCare and a host of other public benefits programs.
+Palm is subject to confirmation by the Republican-controlled Wisconsin Senate, which has the power to block any pick by the Democratic Evers.

-Evers was to officially announce Palm's appointment at a news conference Thursday where he was to name other Cabinet secretaries.
-Evers takes over for Gov. Scott Walker on Monday.
+Republican Senate Majority Leader Scott Fitzgerald did not immediately return an email seeking comment on the pick.
+But Palm's selection drew praise from Jon Peacock, research director at Kids Forward, which advocates for Medicaid expansion.

-Palm is originally from New York state.
-She most recently served as senior counselor to the secretary of the U.S. Department of Health and Human Services under President Barack Obama from 2014 until 2017.
+"Palm brings a wide range of expertise on health care issues and will be a very valuable asset for the Evers administration and for health care policymaking in Wisconsin," Peacock said.

 $20 for 365 Days of Unlimited Digital Access